Crashed marriage: How popular Lagos Socialite was rescued from plunging into lagoon

 Farida, whose N100 million marriage crashed after two months was saved by passersby and first responders on the Third Mainland Bridge.

-A viral video on social media saw rescuers holding on to Farida as she struggled to free herself from the hold to jump into the lagoon in apparent attempt to commit suicide.
+In a viral video, Farida was seen being held on to by rescuers as she struggled to break free and jump into the lagoon in an attempt to commit suicide.

-The rescuers were seen pacifying her to desist from the act, assuring her there was no need to take her life but all would be well with her, before she was whisked away into her vehicle and taken to an undisclosed destination.
+The rescuers were seen pacifying her to desist from the act, assuring her there was no need to take her life.

-The fair complexioned, beautiful woman and entrepreneur and socialite, owns beauty lounge and spa located at number 116 Akerele street, Surulere, Lagos.
+The fair complexioned entrepreneur owns a beauty lounge and spa located at number 116 Akerele street, Surulere, Lagos.

-As a fallout of crashed marriage, Farida who could not endure depression decided to end her life as she alighted from her black coloured Sport Utility Vehicle, SUV, on the Third Mainland Bridge to plunge into the lagoon.

 She was married to another Lagos socialite, Demola Okulaja, in a grand marriage about two months ago.